 Size of Paducah's Budget: So how big is the budget for the City of Paducah?
 That is not easy to answer since the City operates its finances through 20 different funds, and in some cases, money is transferred between funds.
 Just adding the budgets of all the funds together does not answer the question accurately because transfers of monies between funds cause the same dollar to be counted two or more times.

 Funds that Operate Similar to Businesses: So how is the money divided?
 First, here's an explanation of some of the funds that operate on business principles.
-The Solid Waste Fund is the fund that the City uses to operate it's garbage collection service and the compost facility.
-Its budget for expenditures for Fiscal Year 2017 is $5.65 million, and it's set up like a business.
+The Solid Waste Fund is the fund that the City uses to operate its garbage collection service and the compost facility.
+Its budget for expenditures for Fiscal Year 2018 is a little more than $6 million, and it's set up like a business.
 Most of the money for the fund is collected from the garbage service fees for residents and businesses.
 In other words, the money you pay for your trash pick-up goes into the solid waste fund.
 That also means money that the City generates from other sources such as the payroll tax does not go into the solid waste fund.
 The City has to charge enough for the trash collection to operate the garbage trucks, compost facility, etc.

 There are other funds in the City such as Fleet Maintenance and the Fleet Lease Trust Fund that operate under business principles similar to the Solid Waste Fund.
 Revenue for the Fleet Funds is generated by the City making payments to itself for services and vehicles.
 That procedure sounds odd; however, it's basically a savings plan.
 The City has its own maintenance garage.
 When a City vehicle needs maintenance, the department responsible for the vehicle pays the maintenance garage.
 Each department puts maintenance and repair of vehicles into its own budget.
 The Fleet Lease Trust Fund is the fund that the City uses to replace vehicles.
 It's funded by the City making lease payments to itself.
 For example, after a new police car is purchased, the City calculates a lease payment by dividing the cost of the vehicle by its expected life.
 If a $20,000 police car is expected to last five years, the City would pay itself $4000 per year.
 It seems like the car is paid for twice.
 However, when the car is at the end of its lifespan, the City has money saved (with interest) to replace it.